cqb13/vocab-vault/README.md

 Find the original Whitaker's Words written in Ada at https://github.com/dsanson/Words, thoughtfully documented and maintained by [dsanson](https://github.com/dsanson).
 More information about William Whitaker and the Words program is available there.

-Sure, I can help you update your README documentation to provide clearer instructions on how to use your CLI.
-Here's an improved version of your documentation:

 ## CLI Usage Guide

 The CLI is designed to provide translation functionality between English and Latin, using the Whitaker's Words Dictionary.